Do Go On - 236 - The Forrest Fenn Treasure Hunt

 And I will be soon.

-As soon as we clock off, I'm going to get the ducking of the club.
+As soon as we clock off, I'm going to duck into the club.

 Thank goodness for that.